pipe-cd/pipecd/docs/content/en/docs/user-guide/configuration-drift-detection.md

 - at least one resource is NOT defined in Git but running in the cluster
 - at least one resource that is both defined in Git and running in the cluster but NOT in the same configuration

-This status is showed by a red "Out of Sync" mark at the application details page.
+This status is shown by a red "Out of Sync" mark on the application details page.

 ![](/images/application-out-of-sync.png)
 <p style="text-align: center;">